 We thank the following Trusts and Foundations:

-A G Foundation, ADAA Foundation, The Andy Warhol Foundation for the Visual Arts, Elizabeth Firestone Graham Foundation, Emily Tremaine Foundation, Evelyn Toll Family Foundation, FADA Foundation, Foundation To-Life, Ford Foundation, The French Institute, Hartfield Foundation, The Joyce Foundation, Keller Family Foundation, Liman Foundation, New York City Department of Cultural Affairs in partnership with City Council, New York State Council on the Arts with the support of Governor Andrew M. Cuomo and the New York State Legislature, SAHA, Robert Sterling Clark Foundation, The Toby Lewis Foundation, Trust for Mutual Understanding
+A G Foundation, ADAA Foundation, The Andy Warhol Foundation for the Visual Arts, Elizabeth Firestone Graham Foundation, Emily Tremaine Foundation, Evelyn Toll Family Foundation, FADA Foundation, Foundation To-Life, Ford Foundation, The French Institute, Hartfield Foundation, The Joyce Foundation, Keller Family Foundation, Liman Foundation, New York City Department of Cultural Affairs in partnership with City Council, New York State Council on the Arts with the support of Governor Andrew M. Cuomo and the New York State Legislature, SAHA, Robert Sterling Clark Foundation, The Toby Lewis Foundation, Trust for Mutual Understanding, VIA Art Fund

 On behalf of the ICI Board of Trustees, we thank all the individuals whose generous contributions have made ICI’s programs of exhibitions, events, publications, research and training initiatives internationally possible: